pydanny/pydanny.github.com/posts/2012-05-10-choosing-api-framework-for-django.rst

             context['objects'] = User.objects.values('first_name','last_name','is_active')
             return json.dumps(context)

-This works pretty well in a number of simple cases, but working in things like pagination, posting of data, metadata, API discovery, and other important things ends up being a bit more work.
+This works pretty well in a number of simple cases, but doing things like pagination, posting of data, metadata, API discovery, and other important things ends up being a bit more work.
 This is where the resource oriented API frameworks come in.

 What makes a decent API Framework?
 ===================================